claritychallenge/clarity/docs/CONTRIBUTING.md

 ### `pathlib` over `os`

-PyClarity uses the object-orientated package [`pathlib`](https://docs.python.org/3/library/pathlib.html) through the code base for any operations involving the file system and path components as it makes code easier to read.
+PyClarity uses the object-orientated package [`pathlib`](https://docs.python.org/3/library/pathlib.html) throughout the code base for any operations involving the file system and path components as it makes code easier to read.
 We ask that any contributions follow this convention and use `pathlib` rather than `os`.
 For more on `pathlib` see [1] and [2].